the-princekrrazz/SMS-spam-classifier/README.md

 Load the dataset.
 Preprocess the text data (tokenization, removing stopwords, etc.).
 Train the Logistic Regression model.
-Save the trained model to a file (spam_classifier.pkl).
+Save the trained model to a file (model.pkl).
 Classifying New Messages
 To classify new messages, use the predict.py script.
 You can pass messages directly via the command line or modify the script for other types of input.